num33dewdrop/todo/README.md

 # Name
 TODO app

 ## Overview
 This is a TODO app built in Vue.js.
  It uses local storage to store data.
 Data will remain unless you intentionally clear the cache.
-No server is used and the data is stored on the browser side, so please do not enter sensitive information.

 ## Functions
 Add, edit, and delete task lists